 The fibers in your rug absorb moisture from the melting ice cube.
 When those compressed fibers absorb the moisture, they inflate back to their original shape.
 They may not stand up all the way on their own, but with the help of a kitchen utensil or your fingers, you can get those fibers back to their original glory.

-Other Ways to Remove Dents Out of Your Rug
+Other Ways to Remove Dents From Your Rug

 Use an Iron

 Applying the steam that comes out of your clothes iron to your furniture dent can also be effective.
-Fill your iron up with water and turn it on to the highest setting.
+Fill the iron up with water and turn it on to the highest setting.
 Hold your iron four to six inches above the dent, so that you’re applying a consistent amount of steam to the dent without scorching or saturating it.
 (To be clear, you are not ironing your rug—just making steam).
 Once the carpet feels fairly hot and has absorbed enough moisture, you can fluff up the fibers and vacuum to finish.

 Use a Spray Bottle and Blow Dryer